MartinL-no/react-projects/quizzical/README.md

 ## Features

-- The app consist of two pages, a splash page and quiz page, which are as seperate js files/components
+- The app consist of two pages, a splash page and quiz page, which are as seperate React Js files/components

 - The app pulls data from the API and uses it to dynamically render the questions and answers for the Quiz